Workshops

 • The Essex

 Each is a double CD ($20 USD) and the pricing includes shipping within the continental United States.
-Please email us for additional pricing if you are wanting to ship outside of mainland USA.
+Please contact us for additional pricing if you are wanting to ship outside of mainland USA.

 Nansen of The North CDWith this story Lawrence Howard takes the Armchair Adventure north, to Norway and Greenland and the New Siberian Islands, to Svarlbard and Spitzbergen and Franz Joseph Land.
 This story goes all the way back to the 1890’s, to the father of polar travel: the one and only Fridtjof Nansen.
 2+ hours Buy now.